AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 ![[Pasted image 20250707113930.png]]

 The **pitch** is the angle that depicts how much we're looking up or down as seen in the first image.
 The second image shows the **yaw** value which represents the magnitude we're looking to the left or to the right.
 The **roll** represents how much we roll as mostly used in space-flight cameras.
-Each of the Euler angles are repesented
+Each of the Euler angles are represented by a single value with the combination of all 3 of them

 **Pitch** is how up or down we are looking at an object in 3d and is controlled by the y coordinate.